Skip to content

 Cleaning the figure of Mars on the chimneypiece in the Great Hall at Ham House, Surrey | © National Trust Images/Chris Davies

-Ham House and Garden has stood the test of time for the last 400 years.
+Ham House and Garden has stood the test of time for over 400 years.
 Find out what happens behind the scenes to keep the historic house, collection and garden in top condition for future generations to enjoy.
-From using scaffolding for dusting at heights to gathering hay with Shire horses, our work at Ham House and Garden is really varied.
+Both indoors and out, our work often follows the rhythm of the seasons and is varied, from using scaffolding for dusting at heights inside the Stuart house to mowing the riverside meadows around Ham House with horses.

 Our work in the house

-Throughout the year every intricate detail of Ham House needs to be inspected, cleaned and conserved.
-The conservation team have a huge amount of knowledge about the collection and the specialist skills needed to care for it.
+Throughout the year every detail of Ham House is carefully inspected, cleaned and conserved.
+Our conservation team have a huge amount of knowledge about the collection and the specialist skills needed to care for it.

-One day might involve inspecting the moulded ceilings, with their fine cornicing and gilding.
-The next day might be spent analysing the condition of intricate objects or polishing the marquetry floors walked on by centuries of past inhabitants and visitors.
+One day at Ham House might involve inspecting the moulded ceilings, with their fine cornicing and gilding.
+The next day, the team might focus on analysing the condition of intricate objects or polishing wooden floors which have been walked on by centuries of past inhabitants and visitors.

 Specialist equipment

-When working on an object or piece of furniture, the conservation team use specialist tools and techniques to carry out their work.
+Our conservation team use specialist tools and techniques to carry out their work on collection objects and the house interiors.
 Some of our tools are adapted to our specialist needs, such as low suction hoovers which remove dirt without damaging objects.

 If you spot us using some of this equipment or examining an object, feel free to ask us what we’re doing.
 It’s a privilege to get so close to these extraordinary objects but it’s even more of a joy to share the hidden details with visitors.

-The winter clean allows us to carry out delicate and more complex conservation tasks, such as putting up scaffolding to access the hard-to-reach places.
-It’s also a great opportunity to look at objects and spaces from a different perspective and notice signs of wear that need our attention.
+It allows us to carry out delicate and more complex conservation tasks, such as putting up scaffolding to access the hard-to-reach places.
+It’s also an opportunity to look at objects and spaces from a different perspective and notice signs of wear that need our attention.

 When we start the deep clean in the winter, we work in a logical way from the top to bottom of a room.
 It is amazing to see how much dust can accumulate after one year.

-We have a large collection of condition reports for each object in the house.
-Historic objects have their own personalities and quirks, and condition reports allow us to the track small but significant changes that tell us how an object is doing over the course of its centuries-old lifespan.
+We have a large number of condition reports for each object in the house.
+Historic objects have their own personalities and quirks, and condition reports allow us to the track small but significant changes that tell us how an object is doing over the course of its centuries-long lifespan.

 Damage prevention

 Light is one of the main causes of damage to objects – leading to faded colours in fabrics and tapestries, in particular.
-The effects of light damage on paintings and furniture were well understood by people in the 17th century and we carry on the tradition of covering the collection during the winter to let it ‘sleep’.
+The effects of light damage on paintings and furniture were well understood by people in the 17th century.
+If the family were away, furniture would be covered to protect it in their absence.

 Gardener carefully trimming the cone-shaped hedges at Ham House and Garden, London, with an electric trimmer.